What Do The Wealthy, The Sun, and Popular Kids Have in Common?

 They attract things.

-More precisely, they attract and accumulate information.
+More precisely: they attract and accumulate what the system values.

-The sun has accumulated the most matter in the solar system.
+- The sun has accumulated the most matter in the solar system

-The wealthy have accumulated the most money in the economy.
+- The wealthy have accumulated the most money in the economy

-Popular kids have accumulated the most social connections in a school.
+- Popular kids have accumulated the most social connections in a school

 Different domains.
-Same pattern.

-This is the 80/20 rule in action: roughly 20% of nodes in a network account for 80% of the outcomes.
+This is the 80/20 rule in action: roughly 20% of nodes in a network account for 80% of outcomes.

 It’s not a moral judgment.